zenranda/proj-pageserver/README.md

 ### USAGE ###

-Run the program, then enter
+Execute pageserver.py, then enter
 ```
 localhost:PORT/pages/FILE
 ```
 into a web browser.
-Only serves .html and .css files.

 Can be run via automated configure and makefile scripts as well: